 Central Americans in Lincoln's Army

 The image below is of service records for Solomon Leeks and Peter Smith found on Ancestry.com in partnership with the National Archives at Washington, D.C.
 An estimated 200,000 black men fought in the war and this is just one example of the type of documents that exist in historical databases.
-Importantly, records like these, for example, give us an idea of what we can find in the National Archives.
+Records like these, give us an idea of what we can find in the National Archives.

 The project seeks to uncover more names, so we can preserve their U.S. military careers and American stories on the Central American Historical and Ancestral Society website (cahaas.org) — a free site accessible to all.